 The QWERTY Keyboard Layout

 The very first typing layout was invented by Christopher Latham Sholes in the 1870s.
-The goal of this layout was literally designed to be slow and inefficient so that the typewriters would not jam from typing too fast on them.
+The goal of this layout was designed to be slow and inefficient so that the typewriters would not jam from typing too fast on them.
 Sholes accomplished this by putting vowels and other common letters far away from each other and by not placing many of the most used letters on the home row.
 If you look at this list and then look down at your keyboard you’ll see that the home row of the QWERTY layout contains the letters A, S, D, F, J, K, L, and colon/semicolon.
-If you then compared these letters to the below chart which shows the most common used letters in the English language according to Wikipedia’s relative frequency in texts, the only ones that match up are A (3rd), S (7th) and D (10th):
+If you then compared these letters to the below chart which shows the most commonly used letters in the English language according to Wikipedia’s relative frequency in texts, the only ones that match up are A (3rd), S (7th), and D (10th):